Installing PETSc On Microsoft Windows#

 configure as follows:

---download-package option does not work with many external packages on Microsoft Windows.
+--download-package option works with many external packages on Microsoft Windows, but there may be some portability issues with others.

 We cannot provide Microsoft Visual Studio project files for users as they are specific to